PandoraDay/8K60FPSMediaForYouTube/README.md

 ### **MOV to SVT-AV1 MP4 to SVT-AV1 MP4.bat**
 This script performs two lossy encodings automatically: MOV→MP4A→MP4B

-First Step
+- #### **First Step**
-Scans for MOV Files in the currect directory non recursively.
-Using ffmpeg, it converts MOV Apple ProRes 422 PCM S16LE 48000Hz Stereo to MP4 SVT-AV1 Opus 48000Hz Stereo and puts the MP4 A file in the `new` directory.
+> Scans for MOV Files in the currect directory non recursively.
+Using ffmpeg, it converts `MOV Apple ProRes 422 PCM S16LE 48000Hz Stereo` to `MP4 SVT-AV1 Opus 48000Hz Stereo 384kbps` and puts the MP4 A file in the `new` directory.
 All MOV Files are converted to MP4 A first in order for the second part of the script to run.

-Second Step
+> [!IMPORTANT]
+> The MP4 A Files resulting from this first conversion to AV1 have a weird Video Average Framerate, something like `13212000/220213`.
+This is the reason why a Second AV1 Lossy Encoding is required to get sharp and round 60FPS `60/1` AV1 MP4.
+This phenomena happens with either ffmpeg LibAOM and LibSVTAV1.

+- #### **Second Step**
-Scans for MP4 A Files in the currect directory non recursively.
+> Scans for MP4 A Files in the currect directory non recursively.
 Then, it takes all the MP4 A encoded videos from the first lossy encoding in `new` directory, copies the audio stream and performs another lossy converstion using SVT-AV1.
-The resulting MP4 B of this second lossy encoding is stored in `new\svt` directory.
+The resulting MP4 B of this second lossy encoding is stored in `new\svt` directory and it has a sharp round 60FPS `60/1`

-**MP4 AV1→MP4 AV1 SVT-AV1 60FPS.bat**
+### **MP4 AV1→MP4 AV1 SVT-AV1 60FPS.bat**
 Scans for MP4 Files in the currect directory non recursively.
 Then, it takes all the MP4 files from current directory, copies the audio stream and performs another lossy converstion using SVT-AV1.
-The resulting MP4 of this lossy encoding is stored in `new` directory.
+The resulting MP4 of this lossy encoding is stored in `new` directory and it has a sharp round 60FPS `60/1`.

-**ProRes→LibAOM AV1 Lossless.bat**
+### **ProRes→LibAOM AV1 Lossless.bat**
+> [!WARNING]
+> Script made for testing purposes only.
+Use with caution, taking special consideration with the `-cpu-used` parameter value.

 Scans for MOV Files in the currect directory non recursively.
 It performs a lossless encoding using ffmpeg LibAOM and Opus Audio and storages the resulting file in `new`.
-Script made for testing purposes only.
-Use with caution, taking special consideration with the `-cpu-used` parameter value.
+Still, the resulting file from this lossless conversion to AV1 will have a weird Video Average Framerate, something like `13212000/220213`

-**ProRes→SVT-AV1.bat**
+### **ProRes→SVT-AV1.bat**
 Scans for MOV Files in the currect directory non recursively.
 It performs an encoding using ffmpeg SVT-AV1 and Opus Audio and storages the resulting file in `new`.
+The resulting file from this lossy conversion to AV1 will have a weird Video Average Framerate, something like `13212000/220213`

 ### **clean.bat**
 Legacy Single File version of `Clean MOV Only.bat`